gitboard-io/gitboard-action/README.md

 **Required** -  GitBoard.io users api key, authenticates the request to the GitBoard.io api.
 This should be kept secret, we recommend storing this in a GitHub secret.
 A users GitBoard.io api key can be found at https://gitboard.io/profile.
 Multiple account keys can be supplied.
 Separate account keys with a comma.
 Align corresponding account usernames and account keys.

-### `dashboard`

-**Optional** -  GitBoard.io dashboard reference, dictates which GitBoard.io dashboard will reflect the job status.
-Defaults to a users default dashboard.
-A users GitBoard.io dashboard references can be found at https://gitboard.io/settings.
-Multiple dashboard references can be supplied.
-Separate dashboard references with a comma.

 ## Example usage

 Update any GitHub Action job to include the following step, replacing the values with those provided on your [GitBoard.io profile](https://gitboard.io/profile):